Juan-Jones/earnonlinemoney/content/blog/launch-an-ecommerce-store.md

 ---
 title: "Ultimate Guide to Build Online Stores"
-description: "What does it take build online stores?
+description: "What does it to take build online stores?
 For beginners, you must find a market, create a brand, and find hosting to start."
 image: "images/begin-ecommerce-store.jpg"
 date: 2019-10-09T18:19:25+06:00
 categories: ["ecommerce"]